OctopusDeploy/docs/docs/support/how-to-capture-and-export-har-file.md

 4. Click **Export HAR** (down arrow in upper right), saving the file to your computer.

-Once you have an HAR file, just upload it to the link that we'll have provided you.
+Once you have exported the HAR file, we'll provide you with a secure link to send it to us.